-You’re a sole trader if you’re running your own business as an individual.
-You can keep all your business’ profits after you’ve paid tax on them.
+As a sole trader, you run your own business as an individual.
+You can keep all your business’s profits after you’ve paid tax on them.

-You can take on staff - ‘sole trader’ means you’re responsible for the business, not that you have to work alone.
+You can employ staff.
+‘Sole trader’ means you’re responsible for the business, not that you have to work alone.